Remington Pump Rifles And The Journey To The 760

 The end of the 141 rifle was 1950 and two years later Remington firearms introduced the Remington rifles in the 760 model.
 That was the start of the third phase of Remington pump rifles.
 Because the model 141 was discontinued in 1950 I have included it in my list of guns under the Golden age of classic firearms and would consider it a good investment.
 Either one of these firearms in good or very good condition are great firearms to invest in and should be bought and added to any quality collection.
 I would give it an excellent rating if the gun is in excellent condition.

-Areas to watch when collecting these firearms:
+Areas to watch when collecting the model 14 or 141:

 • Drilling and Tapping (never factory done)